Co-Chair, CEO Runaway Girl

 Lisa Specht is a civic leader, accomplished attorney, philanthropist, journalist, activist, and door-opener for those who share that tenacious spirit.
 Lisa is listed as one of the most influential people in Los Angeles “LA 500”, along with many honors and awards (including SUPER Lawyer—our personal favorite).
 Lisa has worked tirelessly to elevate clients, relationships, businesses, nonprofits, and government agencies to their most productive and effective state.
 A strong belief in the power of financial independence attracted Lisa to Empower Her Network; we couldn’t be more grateful.

-Board Member, Founder + Partner of Exakt Marketing & Local Revival Co.
+Board Member, Founder + Creative Director of Local Revival, Inc.

 Summer has always been an artist at heart.
 Growing up in North Carolina, she graduated with a degree in marketing from the University of North Carolina at Wilmington, followed by attending the Art Institute of Atlanta for two years.
 In 2006, she started her first graphic and web design company called Good Dog/Bad Dog Creative Design.
 Six years later, she merged with a local social media company to form Exakt Marketing, both in Tampa, Florida.
 While Exakt Marketing allows her to put her artistic and marketing skills to work, what truly makes her happy is to feel connected and inspired by the communities in which we live.
 She is thrilled to join the board of Empower Her Network, where she will be in charge of strengthing both the online and offline EHN brand.